keizer619/release-notes/ballerina-release-notes-0.991.0.md

 ### Appointment
 `task:Appointment` functionality can be implemented using `task:Listener` and the `task:Scheduler` objects.
 Previously the `cronExpression` used for the appointment given as a parameter, along with the `onTrigger` and `onError` functions.
 Now the `cronExpression` should be provided using `appointmentDetails` field inside the  `task:AppointmentConfiguration` record type.
 Alternatively, `task:AppointmentData` record can also be provided as the `appointmentDetails` field (see below examples).
-`onTrigger` function should be implemented inside a service, and the service can be created on top a `task:Listener` or the service can be attached to a `task:Scheduler` object.
+`onTrigger` function should be implemented inside a service, and the service can be created on top a `task:Listener` or the service can be attached to a `task:Scheduler` object, manually.

 *Previous Syntax*